 faultsequence mediator, which indicates the message invalidity to the user.

-The diagram below depicts how to simulate the example scenario using the WSO2 ESB.
+The diagram below depicts how to simulate the example scenario using the ESB profile.

 Figure 2: Example Scenario of the Invalid Message Channel EIP